Ralo93/xAI_with_graphs/README.md

 ![image](https://github.com/user-attachments/assets/7cb42e3e-d997-41dd-8ff6-91868f87be78)

 In the case of technicak savy colleagues, stakeholders or regulatory bodys, the different attention weights for a prediction can also be shown per layer and per attention head.
 One could understand in detail, what contributed to a prediction in quite a detailed manner.
-To have even more fun, we put the whole prediction pipeline for a specified model into a containerized application, put it on Google Clour Run and then call its predictions for specific nodes of our graph into a streamlit application for interactivity.
+To have even more fun, we put the whole prediction pipeline for a specified model into a containerized application, put it on Google ClouD Run and then call its predictions for specific nodes of our graph into a streamlit application for interactivity.

 ## Cooperative Graph Neural Network